 Credit: U.S. Fish and Wildlife Service

 With warming waters, our fishing industry is in peril.
 The Gulf of Maine is experiencing shifts in key zooplankton species, changes in when and where key commercial species are caught, declines of cold-water species, and an influx of southerly species.
 Ocean acidification stresses calcifying organisms like lobsters and clams, making it difficult for them to produce shells.
 These factors will cost the fishing industry in Maine.
 For example, the Atlantic sea scallop, which is projected to move 430 miles north in coming years, alone brought Maine fishermen $9.3 million last year.
-Another major example is the shrimp fishery, which has been closed for five consecutive years due to climate change affecting shrimp populations.
+Another major example is the shrimp fishery, which has been closed for five consecutive years due to the climate crisis affecting shrimp populations.

 On land, our economy is threatened too.
 Drought stresses crops like blueberries, and the phenology (the timing of biological events like leafing) of sugar maple trees is changing, which affects the production of maple syrup.
 Additionally, sea level rise threatens real estate, with flooding occurring in critical areas along the entire coast of Maine.
 Check out these maps showing projections of how sea level rise will affect many of Maine’s coastal communities.